FOR IMMEDIATE RELEASE

 Email: [email protected]

-Bend, Oregon, Dec.
-14, 2020 – Mosaic, a nonprofit community health center providing quality care for all in Bend, Redmond, Prineville and Madras, was recently awarded $43,000 from the Central Oregon Health Council (COHC).
-The funds will be used to improve communication and language access services for Mosaic patients.
+Bend, Oregon, Jan.
+13, 2022 – Mosaic, a nonprofit community health center providing quality care for all in Bend, Redmond, Prineville and Madras, was recently awarded $80,000 from the Collins Foundation.
+The funds will be used to support the development of the new Madras Health Center, a partnership with Jefferson County Public Health that is scheduled to open this spring.